xenmayer/xenmayer/README.md

 ### I’m currently working on

-- 🎙[The ZnProd (RU) podcast](https://soundcloud.com/znprod) It's the weekly entertaiment podcast about CS, IT, developers life and sometimes IT managers life.
+- 🎙 [The ZnProd (RU) podcast](https://soundcloud.com/znprod) - It's the weekly entertaiment podcast about CS, IT, developers life and sometimes IT managers life.
+- 🤖 [The expenses bot](https://github.com/xenmayer/geek-expenses-telegram-bot) - It's the Telegram bot with the GoogleSpreadsheet database.
+It seems to be as private as possible.
+Please feel free to contribute 🙂 .

 ### The only actual CV